DanielHerr/Test/README.md

 # Test
 Tests functions.
-Throw an error or return a value, use the pass and fail function arguments, or fullfill or reject a promise.
+Throw an error or return a value, use the pass or fail function arguments, or fullfill or reject a promise.

 Usage:
 ```